github/gh-actions-importer/README.md

 - The Docker CLI must be [installed](https://docs.docker.com/get-docker/) and running
 - The official [GitHub CLI](https://cli.github.com) must be installed
-- You must have credentials to [authenticate](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) with the GitHub Container Registry after you are enrolled in the private preview.
+- You must have credentials to [authenticate](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry#authenticating-to-the-container-registry) with the GitHub Container Registry after you are granted access.

 ### Installation